kombucha-js/react-rerenderers/README.md

 The example above works.
-And I noticed that, in this way, it is able to cleanly modularize components and their states and the application can scalablly be extended.
+And I noticed that, in this way, it is able to cleanly modularize components and their states and the application can scalably be extended.

  🍎 4.
 Modularize Modal Dialogs
 -------------------------------------------------------------------
-Implementing Modal Dialogs with **React.js** is trickly.
+Implementing Modal Dialogs with **React.js** is tricky.
 At the first glance, it seems easy; but it actually isn't.
 See the following example:

 [Dialogs with React-Router 1. ][example-dialog1]